eflanili7881/AdobeRepackerAndInstallerScript/README.md

       ![image](./pictures/395886855-87ae3041-424f-4d14-b547-b8abcf0c79fa.png)

       - As you can see, version is not visible.
+      - Usually, this occurs when *.dylib files are renamed.
         - You can copy or move AdobePIM.dylib to another place, delete old copy of AdobePIM.dylib (if you moved AdobePIM.dylib, skip this) and move AdobePIM.dylib back to it's original location to workarond this issue.
   - But Windows is not affected by this issue.
 - Make backup of your AdobePIM.dylib.